Johnny Bravo: Development

-While attending Loyola Marymount University, Van Partible produced his senior thesis project Mess O' Blues (1993), an animated short film about an Elvis Presley impersonator.
-Partible's animation professor showed the film to a friend who worked for Hanna-Barbera, and the studio loved the film.
-They asked Partible to develop it into a pitch for a seven-minute short, prompting him to sell the project to Hanna-Barbera.
+While attending Loyola Marymount University, Van Partible produced his senior thesis project Mess O' Blues (1993), an animated short film about an Elvis Presley impersonator voiced by his LMU roommate, actor Christopher Keene Kelly (Blacklist, Succession) and recent LMU film school graduate, writer/producer/VO Artist Lee J. Bognar (JAG, The Expatriate Act, Sioux Me, SNL, The Man Show) who worked with Partible to re-write his short story and lend their voice talents to the project, even animating some of the cells.
+That partnership proved key when Partible accidentally destroyed the soundtrack while editing the final cut just before the public screening for grading in front of a live packed theater at LMU.
+Bognar, who already had several feature films under his belt at Disney (Sister Act) and Paramount (Thing Called Love), swooped in and quickly assembled the actors and musicians to perform the soundtrack – LIVE.
+The musicians played acoustically and the voice actors provided the sound effects when they weren't speaking their lines.
+The rare spectacle of a live Foley session expertly executed by young recent LMU grads is a great source of pride for Loyola Marymount University and it’s School Film and Television to this day as it would receive a standing ovation from the packed theater and caught the attention of industry scouts.
+Shortly after, Partible's animation professor said he screened the film to a friend who worked for Hanna-Barbera and the studio asked Partible to develop it into a pitch for seven minute short, which Hanna-Barbera would own.

 For the new short, Partible revised his main character from Mess O' Blues, renaming him "Johnny Bravo" and making him "this '50s iconic James Dean-looking character that talked like Elvis."
 He was also inspired by Michael Jackson's "impetus for using whip snaps and cracks" (like in Captain EO) for whenever Johnny striked a pose.
 Voice actor Jeff Bennett was cast as Johnny, based solely on his young, hyped Elvis impression.
 Partible, with a small team of animators, animated the short themselves in-house at Hanna-Barbera using digital ink and paint.

 The short, titled Johnny Bravo, was aired on Cartoon Network's animation showcase, World Premiere Toons, on March 26, 1995.
 Two more shorts followed: Jungle Boy in "Mr. Monkeyman" in 1996 and Johnny Bravo and the Amazon Women in 1997.

-The name Johnny Bravo derived from creator Van Partible's middle name, Giovanni Bravo, as Giovanni is an Italian name for John or Johnny, or possibly from an alias given to Greg Brady in The Brady Bunch episode "Adios Johnny Bravo".
-His movements are entirely based on Michael Jackson and the Happy Days character Arthur Fonzerelli.
-Johnny's personality is also similar to Gaston from Disney's Beauty and the Beast.
+The name Johnny Bravo derived from creator Van Partible's middle name, Giovanni Bravo, as well as from the The Brady Bunch episode "Adios, Johnny Bravo", where Greg Brady changes his name to Johnny Bravo in order to sign a record deal.